iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted141008/report.md

 > I like the idea and the app itself seems fine but I don't like keeping my Bluetooth on, so I'm installing.<br> :date: __2020-12-12 18:54:49__

-> Phone only connects to my car for hands free sometimes since installing<br> :date: __2020-12-07 06:29:34__

-> This app would be better on a new phone.
-I have android vs. 9 and it says I have to have both location and bluetooth on for it to work.
-Newer versions don't require location, apparently.
-Leaving location on drains my battery and I don't really want it on unless I am actively using it for maps.
-Even if I turn location and bluetooth on and off depending on when I go out or not, it is not clear if I will receive notifications or not when at home (where I spend most of my time working).<br> :date: __2020-12-05 18:50:38__

 #### 2-star reviews